-We depend heavily on sales of our first product, Galafold[®], in Europe, the U.S., Japan, and other geographies.
-Moreover, if we are unable to commercialize Galafold[®] successfully, or experience significant delays in doing so, our business could be materially harmed.
+We depend heavily on sales of Galafold® and increasingly on sales of Pombilitt® + Opfolda®, in Europe, the U.S., Japan, and other geographies.
+If we are unable to commercialize Galafold® and Pombiliti® + Opfolda® successfully, or experience significant delays in doing so, our business could be materially harmed.

-We have invested a significant portion of our efforts and financial resources in the development of Galafold® for the treatment of Fabry disease and rely upon sales of Galafold[®] primarily in Europe and growing sales in the U.S., Japan, and other geographies.
-Our ability to generate material product revenues will depend heavily on the successful development, regulatory approval, and commercialization of Galafold[®].
-We will continue to study Galafold[®] in Phase 4 studies.
-If the results of the Phase 4 studies negatively change the benefit/risk profile of Galafold[®], the commercial success of Galafold[®] may be substantially diminished.
-Any adverse market event with respect to Galafold[®], including failure to obtain and maintain sufficient market acceptance, could have a material adverse effect on our business, financial condition and results of operations.
-If our sales of Galafold[®] were to decrease, or such sales were substantially or completely displaced in the market, or if we are unable to achieve and maintain sufficient market acceptance of Galafold[®] by physicians, patients, third-party payors and others in the medical community, or if we fail to receive commercial approval in any additional jurisdictions, it could have a material adverse effect on our business, financial condition and results of operations.
-In addition, if Galafold[®] or similar products from our competitors were to become the subject of litigation and/or an adverse governmental action requiring us or such competitors, as applicable, to cease sales of Galafold[®], such an event could have a material adverse effect on our business, financial condition and results of operations.
-In addition, the entry into the market of competitors with new or generic treatments, including oral, ERT and gene therapies, may erode the market for Galafold[®] and have a material impact on our business.
+We have invested a significant portion of our efforts and financial resources in the development of Galafold® for the treatment of Fabry disease and in Pombiliti® + Opfolda® for the treatment of Late Onset Pompe Disease and rely upon sales of Galafold® and Pombiliti® + Opfolda® primarily in Europe and the U.S., and growing sales in other geographies.
+Our ability to generate material product revenues will depend heavily on the successful development, regulatory approval, and commercialization of Galafold® and Pombiliti® + Opfolda® (collectively, "Our Commercial Products").
+We will continue to study Our Commercial Products in Phase 4 studies.
+If the results of the Phase 4 studies negatively change the benefit/risk profile of Our Commercial Products, the commercial success of Our Commercial Products may be substantially diminished.
+Any adverse market event with respect to Our Commercial Products, including failure to obtain and maintain sufficient market acceptance, could have a material adverse effect on our business, financial condition and results of operations.
+If our sales of Our Commercial Products were to decrease, or such sales were substantially or completely displaced in the market, or if we are unable to achieve and maintain sufficient market acceptance of Our Commercial Products by physicians, patients, third-party payors and others in the medical community, or if we fail to receive commercial approval in any additional jurisdictions, it could have a material adverse effect on our business, financial condition and results of operations.
+In addition, if Our Commercial Products were to become the subject of litigation and/or an adverse governmental action requiring us to cease sales of Our Commercial Products, such an event could have a material adverse effect on our business, financial condition and results of operations.
+In addition, the entry into the market of competitors with new or generic treatments, including oral, ERT and gene therapies, may erode the market for Our Commercial Products and have a material impact on our business.

-Any delay or impediment in our ability to obtain regulatory approval in any region to commercialize, or, when approved, obtain coverage and adequate reimbursement from third parties, including government payors, for Galafold[®] may cause us to be unable to meet our revenue guidance or to generate the revenues necessary to continue our research and development pipeline activities, thereby adversely affecting our business and our prospects for future growth.
+Any delay or impediment in our ability to obtain regulatory approval in any region to commercialize, or, when approved, obtain coverage and adequate reimbursement from third parties, including government payors, for Our Commercial Products may cause us to be unable to meet our revenue guidance or to generate the revenues necessary to fund our future growth.

-Further, the success of Galafold[®] will depend on a number of factors, including the following:
+Further, the success of Our Commercial Products will depend on a number of factors, including the following: